msilis/literate-meme/README.md

 ## Functionality

--Create username and password - please note, currently only usernames that end in "@gmail.com" will be accepted as valid by the server
+- Create username and password - please note, currently only usernames that end in "@gmail.com" will be accepted as valid by the server
-  -The password can be whatever you want it to be -Create to-do item
+  - The password can be whatever you want it to be
+- Create to-do item
--Delete to-do item
+- Delete to-do item
--Edit to-do item
+- Edit to-do item
--Toggle marking complete or not complete
+- Toggle marking complete or not complete